THE WEDDING PHOTO GUIDE

 A first look is when you see each other before the ceremony.

-when you should do one
+When you should do one

 A first look should be done if we will have no sunlight after the ceremony for formal portraits.
 Personally, I think it's a great way to have a private moment alone.

-you'll get more photos
+You'll get more photos

-Get into cocktail hour, woo!
+Get into cocktail hour!

 Location